agl-alexglopez/maze-tui/README.md

 -b rdfs -s bfs-hunt
 -s bfs-gather -b prim
--s bfs-corner -d round -b fractal
+-s bfs-corner -w mini -b fractal
--s dfs-hunt -ba 4 -sa 5 -b wilson-walls -m x

 ASCII lettering for this title and algorithm descriptions are templates I used from